Meet our Trustees

 Cain brings experience and expertise from a variety of roles including media production, business management, eco-tourism and academia.
 He is Media Director and Expedition Leader of Wild Intrigue, an eco-tourism social enterprise with an aim to inspire, educate and rewild everyone.
 He lectures at University of Cumbria as part of the BA (Hons) Wildlife Media team, developing and delivering media- and wildlife-based modules.
 Cain is a naturalist and is passionate about sharing the wonders of the natural world through events, media and teaching.

-Sammy is a PhD student at Durham University.
+Sammy currently works for the British Ecological Society.
 She works on the citizen science project MammalWeb which aims to engage people of all ages and backgrounds in mammal monitoring with camera traps.
 She is passionate about engaging children and young people with nature and has worked with thousands of students across North East England on various different projects.
 Sammy has delivered multiple talks for NHSN and has been involved in open days at Gosforth Nature Reserve as well as bringing students to visit the reserve.

-Michael is a trustee, a member of the Library Committee and a library volunteer.
+Michael is a trustee and a library volunteer.
 He is also a Director of the Tyne and Wear Heritage Forum and a former Chairman of Friends of Saltwell Park.
 A passionate local ornithologist with an interest in the history of natural history, he produced the paper in the Northumbrian Naturalist titled ‘Thomas Robson – The Forgotten Bird Man’ and leads guided bird walks for local organisations, groups and the community.